List of Doctor Who episodes (1963–1989): Season 3 (1965–1966)

 O'Brien departed the role of Vicki in The Myth Makers, replaced by Adrienne Hill as Katarina, and then later by Jackie Lane as Dodo Chaplet.
 The Savages marked the final appearance of Steven, and The War Machines introduced companions Ben and Polly.
 The practice of giving each individual episode a different title was abandoned after The Gunfighters, near the end of the season.

 Season 4 (1966–1967)

 The Smugglers and The Tenth Planet were the last serials to star the First Doctor, his regeneration to the Second occurring in the latter.
 It is also notable as the season with the most missing episodes, with not one serial existing in its entirety.

 Second Doctor

 The Second Doctor was portrayed by Patrick Troughton, whose serials were more action-oriented than those of his predecessor.
-Additionally, after The Highlanders, stories moved away from the purely historical ones that featured during William Hartnell's tenure; instead, any historical tales also included a science fiction element.
-Patrick Troughton retained the role until the last episode of The War Games when members of the Doctor's race, the Time Lords, put him on trial for breaking the laws of time.
+Additionally, after The Highlanders, stories moved away from the purely historical ones that featured during Hartnell's tenure; instead, any historical tales also included a science fiction element.
+Troughton retained the role until the last episode of The War Games when members of the Doctor's race, the Time Lords, put him on trial for breaking the laws of time.
 The Doctor was forced to regenerate and thereafter exiled on Earth.